 As I've stated on my homepage, I'm not a fan of free blogging services.
 There are some serious drawbacks.
 I know it sounds crazy to pass up something that’s “free” – but here’s the ugly truth:

-- Your site will be MUCH harder for people to find – Instead of getting to pick a custom domain name (that just means the web address of your blog), you’re stuck with a sub-domain.
+- Your site will be MUCH harder for people to find – Instead of getting to buy a domain name (that just means the web address of your blog) that is all your own, you’re stuck with a sub-domain.

 - You won’t look as professional – If your goal is to get covered in the press, make money or become a well-known blogger, it’s going to be much harder on a platform that looks cheap and rented.

 - You’ll have fewer designs to choose from – You don’t want a bland, boring, generic look – do you?
 WordPress has HUNDREDS of themes to consider for your site designed by the community – other sites have a couple dozen.

 - Want to add features?
 Too bad! – If you ever want to add a photo gallery, install a forum or even just filter spam better, you’re out of luck –but WordPress has thousands of blog plugins to choose from.